telerik/kendo-ui-core/docs/aspnet-mvc/helpers/flatcolorpicker/overview.md

 ###### Example

-      //Put this after your Kendo FlatColorPicker for ASP.NET MVC declaration.
+      //Put this after your Kendo UI FlatColorPicker for ASP.NET MVC declaration.
       <script>
       $(function() {
           //Notice that the Name() of the FlatColorPicker is used to get its client-side instance.